Union Army Balloon Corps: Building military balloons

 Lowe believed that balloons used for military purposes had to be better constructed than the common balloons used by civilian aeronauts.
 They also required special handling and care for use on the battlefield.
 At first the balloons of the day were inflated at municipal coke gas supply stations and were towed inflated by ground crews to the field.
 Lowe recognized the need for the development of portable hydrogen gas generators, by which the balloons could be filled in the field.
 Lowe had to deal with administrative officers who usually held ranks lower than major and had more interest in accounting than providing for a proper war effort.
 This caused delays in the funding of materials.

 Lowe was called out for another demonstration mission that would change the effective use of field artillery.
-On 24 September 1861, he was directed to position himself at Fort Corcoran, south of Washington, to ascend and overlook the Confederate encampments at Falls Church, Virginia, at a distance further south.
+On 24 September 1861, he was directed to position himself at Fort Corcoran, just across the Potomac river, west of Washington, to ascend and overlook the Confederate encampments at Falls Church, Virginia, at a distance further west.
 A concealed Union artillery battery was remotely located at Camp Advance.
 Lowe was to give flag signal directions to the artillery, who would fire blindly on Falls Church.
 Each signal would indicate adjustments to the left, to the right, long or short.
 Simultaneously reports were telegraphed down to headquarters at the fort.
 With only a few corrections, the battery was soon landing rounds right on target.
 This was the precursor to the use of the artillery forward observer (FO).